 Studies have shown that there is a strong connection between hearing loss and a decline in mental health and wellbeing.
 Depression is more than twice as common among those experiencing hearing loss than those without the condition and can also increase the risk of anxiety and schizophrenia.
 Many affected by hearing loss cited isolation and detrimental impacts on their relationships as a result of their condition.
+Mental ill health affects more than one in six people across the European Union in any given year.

 Furthermore, hearing loss is a chronic health condition most prevalent amongst Europe’s older population, affecting one third of adults over 65 years.
 Within this age group specifically, we see the impact of hearing loss on independence and autonomy, as well as feelings of isolation.
 This has no doubt been exasperated by the COVID-19 pandemic.
 Furthermore, due to low rates of help-seeking among this population, hearing loss may remain untreated and its impact could worsen.

+The economic impacts of mental ill health and hearing loss are significant.
+Mental ill health brings with it a total cost of over EUR 600 billion - or more than 4% of GDP - across the 28 EU countries.
+Untreated hearing loss results economic losses of €185 billion per year across the EU28 countries - this stands at €17 billion more than the total EU budget in 2020.

 However, whilst the connection between ageing and hearing loss may be apparent, the connection between hearing loss and mental health is not well known amongst health policy stakeholders.
-Organisations that focus on mental health are not automatically including those who advocate on behalf of those who experience hearing loss in cognitive decline debates or events.
+Organisations that focus on mental health are not automatically including those who advocate on behalf of those who experience hearing loss in mental ill health debates or events.

 At the same time, mental health is currently of high interest to EU policymakers due to the fact that the COVID-19 pandemic has increased the proportion of the European population experiencing poor mental health.
 Mental health is currently a priority on the EU health agenda.

-Advocating for the prioritization of mental health and wellbeing of Europe’s ageing population provides MED-EL with the opportunity to raise awareness of the link between hearing loss and mental health amongst key stakeholders, whilst also reminding stakeholders that active ageing is dependent on good hearing health.
+Advocating for the prioritization of mental health and well-being of Europe’s ageing population provides MED-EL with the opportunity to raise awareness of the link between hearing loss and mental health amongst key stakeholders, whilst also reminding stakeholders that active ageing is dependent on good hearing health.
 It also provides an opportunity for MED-EL to lead the way in increasing the focus on mental illnesses as a considerable comorbidity of hearing loss and build bridges between stakeholders concerned with only one of the two health issues.

 Proposed Action:

-As a part of its civil society stakeholder strategy, MED-EL hosts a ‘Prioritising Mental Health and Wellbeing in Europe’s Ageing Population’ campaign workshop in Brussels.
+As a part of its civil society stakeholder strategy, MED-EL hosts a ‘Prioritising Mental Health and Well-being in Europe’s Ageing Population’ campaign workshop in Brussels.
 This would develop and support the capacity of NGOs either working on or interested in mental health and/or ageing, to inclusively deliver an awareness raising campaign amongst peers, of both the importance of mental health and ageing, and its links to the non-treatment of hearing loss.

 MED-EL would support the ultimate delivery of a mental health awareness raising campaign, through the facilitation of a workshop that includes sessions focusing on messaging, tactics and next steps.